Welcome to the Jane Thomas Pilates website

-All of our Pilates Instructors have been properly trained with accredited training organisations, so they do know their stuff, and they all teach Pilates both safely and correctly.
-We also restrict our group matwork class size — to an average of 15 participants — for reasons of safety and correct tuition.
+All of our Pilates Coaches have been properly trained with accredited training organisations — either ourselves, or before that with others — so they do know their stuff, and they all teach Pilates both safely and correctly.
+We also restrict our group matwork class size — to an average of 12–14 participants — for reasons of safety and correct tuition.

-Currently we offer classical Pilates through dedicated a team of Pilates Instructors.
+Currently we offer classical Pilates through a dedicated team of Pilates Coaches.

 Classical Pilates (aka Clinical Pilates)

 Classical Pilates is the original Pilates adhering to the Joseph Pilates principles, available for everyone — though also suited as a rehabilitation exercise to anyone with any medical or health concerns — which is why it is sometimes referred to as Clinical Pilates.
 It is the most precise method of doing Pilates, adhering to Joseph's original principles of preciseness and control of movement.
 This is also the type of Pilates you need if you have been referred by a health professional such as a doctor, a physiotherapist, an osteopath, or a chiropractor.

 What we offer is, we believe, the best Pilates instruction available.
 We stand by that, and we guarantee what we do.

 Why are we so committed to what we do?
 Well, we think different about exercise; our whole philosophy is based upon Pilates and the beneficial effects it can give; and we know that when people try us, they stick with us.